mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 Note that we declare our `inputRef` property directly as of type `HTMLInputElement` and use it as such in the `onSetFocus` method - there is no `r` property.
 Also note that we don't assign any value to this property.
 Behind the scenes, Mimbl creates a `Proxy` object, which points to the actual HTML element and delegates all calls to it.

 References are usually needed when there is no good way to perform a desired task in a declarative manner, for example, setting focus to an element or measuring the size of an element.
 The `ref` attribute is applicable to any type of DOM elements as well as any managed component.
-References are not used for independent components because the instance of the independent component is available directly (more on this in the next unit).
+References are not used for independent components because the instance of the independent component is available directly.

 There are times when a component that created a `mim.Ref` object wants to be notified when the reference is filled in, cleared or its value changes.
 The `mim.Ref` object allows providing a callback that will be invoked every time the value of the reference changes in any way.
 The callback can either be provided as a first parameter in the `mim.Ref` constructor or passed in the call to the `addListener` method.
 When no longer needed, the callback can be removed by calling the `removeListener` method.
 Note that when the reference is defined using the `@ref` decorator, the `addListener` and `removeListener` methods are not available.

 ## Element and Component Lists
 It is a common task for Web developers to represent collections of same-type structures.
 This is modeled by an element having multiple sub-elements or a parent component rendering a list of child components.
 Such lists change when items are added to or removed from the list or when the order of items in the list changes.
 In order to properly update DOM when an item list changes, the first task Mimbl has to do is to match items from a newly rendered list to those in the existing list.
 Based on this matching, Mimbl understands what items should be destroyed or inserted or simply updated.
 The matching algorithm should figure out an item identity for the matching to be accurate and that identity should be unique among the items under the same parent.

 Mimbl allows developers to specify *keys* when elements and components are rendered.
-A key is a built-in property (of `any` type) that can be specified for any element as well as managed and functional components (more on this in the next unit).
+A key is a built-in property (of `any` type) that can be specified for any element as well as managed and functional components.
 For proper matching, keys for all items under the same parent (another component or DOM element) must be unique.
 In many cases, choosing a unique key for an item is not difficult because it may reflect some unique property of a data element that the item represents.
-There are cases, however, when there is no such property and the keys should be actively managed by the Parent component to be created and remain unique.
+There are cases, however, when there is no such property and the keys should be actively managed by the parent component to be created and remain unique.

 ## CSS and Styles
 Mimbl uses the [Mimcss](https://mmichlin66.github.io/mimcss/guide/introduction.html) library for defining and using styles.